swup/docs/docs/getting-started/how-it-works.md

 For the animations based on CSS to be possible, swup uses several classes that are assigned to the `html` tag through the process of a page transition:

-- `to-[path of next page in URL-friendly form]` - Assigned once a link is clicked and removed when the whole process of transition of pages is done.
-  Custom class can be also added by adding `data-swup-transition` to the link, where `to-[content of data-swup-transition attribute]` is added to html.
-  Class can be used to change animation for different URLs.
 - `is-animating` — Assigned once a link is clicked.
 Removed after the page content is replaced.
 Used for defining styles of unloaded pages.
 - `is-changing` — Assigned once a link is clicked.
 Removed after the whole transition process.
 Used for showing loading state.
 - `is-leaving` — Assigned once a link is clicked.
 Removed right before the content is replaced.
 Used to identify the **leave** phase of the transition.
 Combine with `is-animating` to create differing **leave** and **enter** transitions.
 - `is-rendering` — Assigned right before the content is replaced.
 Removed after the whole transition process.
 Used to identify the **enter** phase of the transition.
 Combine with `is-animating` to create differing **leave** and **enter** transitions.
+- `to-[custom-transition]` — Assigned if the clicked link has a `[data-swup-transition]` attribute.
+Can be used to change the animation for a specific URL.